Yangon Circular Train – Train Trip to Yangon Colourful Life

 Yangon Circular Train is a local vehicle running along the loops of Yangon Circular Railway, the commuter rail network that serves the Yangon metropolitan area.
 Operated by Myanmar Railways, the 45.9-kilometres (28.5 mi) 39-station loop system connects satellite towns and suburban areas to the city.

 This particular train runs 20 times on railway consisting of about 200 coaches with 100,000 to 150,000 train tickets sold daily.
 Travelling by train, especially by Yangon circle train, is a delightful way to discover a cross section of life in Yangon.
 Together with buses, the railway is heavily utilized by lower-income commuters because it’s the cheapest transportation in Yangon.

 Yangon Circular Train and Railway system was built during colonial time by the British.
 The double track railway was built in 1954.

 In July 2011, the Ministry of Rail Transportation announced it intended to privatize the Yangon Circular Railway, since the government-run system operates at a loss for the government.
 The monthly operating costs about 260 kyats (US$325,000) and monthly revenues about 42 million kyats (US$52,500).
-The tickets prices have been kept low because of ministry subsidies, which makes favourable condition for tourists to experience the national trains in their Yangon travel.
+The tickets prices have been kept low because of ministry subsidies, which makes favourable condition for tourists to experience the national trains in their Yangon Tours.